Internet Banking Security Assessment Considerations

 5.51

 ++ The V600 and V80 are discoverable for only 60 seconds, when first powered on or when this feature is user selected, and the window for BDADDR discovery is therefore very small.
-Motorola have stated that they will correct the in current firmware.
+Motorola have stated that they will correct the vulnerability in current firmware.

 Disclosure

 What is the Philosophy of Full Disclosure, and why are we providing the tools and detailing the methods that allow this to be done?
-The reasoning is simple - by exposing the problem we are achieving two goals: firstly, to alert users that the dangers exist, in order that they can take their own precautions against compromise, and secondly, to put pressure on manufacturers to rectify the situation.
-Consumers have a right to expect that their confidential is treated as such, and is not subject to simple compromise by poorly implemented protocols on consumer devices.
-Manufacturers have a duty of care to ensure that such is provided, but, in practice, commercial considerations will often take precedence, and, given the choice, they may choose to simply supress or hide the problem, or, even worse, push for laws that prevent the discovery and/or disclosure of such flaws[5].
-In our humble opinion, laws provide scant consumer against the lawless.
+The reasoning is simple – by exposing the problem we are achieving two goals: firstly, to alert users that the dangers exist, in order that they can take their own precautions against compromise, and secondly, to put pressure on manufacturers to rectify the situation.
+Consumers have a right to expect that their confidential data is treated as such, and is not subject to simple compromise by poorly implemented protocols on consumer devices.
+Manufacturers have a duty of care to ensure that such protection is provided, but, in practice, commercial considerations will often take precedence, and, given the choice, they may choose to simply supress or hide the problem, or, even worse, push for laws that prevent the discovery and/or disclosure of such flaws[5].
+In our humble opinion, laws provide scant consumer protection against the lawless.

 After 13 months, and in consideration of the fact that affected manufacturers had acknowledged the issues and made updated firmware available, Full Disclosure took place at the Chaos Computer Club’s annual congress - 21C3, in Berlin, 2004.